anselal/wekan/README.md

 ```

 For the changes to take effect you should **restart the service**.
 I recommend **rebooting your system**, since the previous service could be still running.

+## Wekan Virtual Appliance

+I have prepared a ready to run, Ubuntu based (Ubuntu 14.04.3 Server - amd64) Virtual Machine with [Wekan](https://github.com/wekan/wekan) preinstalled.
+All you need is a VirtualBox installation.
+You can download the appliance from https://selalmaz.xyz/t/wekanvm (~794MB)

+* username: wekan
+* password: wekan